ntk148v/til/linux/network-performance-ultimate-guide.md

     watch -n1 grep TX /proc/softirqs
     ```

-9. NAPI polls data from the rx ring buffer until `netdev_budget_usecs` timeout or `netdev_budget` and `dev_weight` packets.
+9. NAPI polls data from the rx ring buffer.
+   - NAPI was written to make processing data packets of incoming cards more efficient.
+HardIRQs are expensive because they can't be interrupt, we both known that.
+Even with *Interrupt coalesecense* (describe later in more detail), the interrupt handler will monopolize a CPU core completely.
+The design of NAPI allows the driver to go into a polling mode instead of being HardIRQ for every rquired packet receive.
+   - The polling routine has a budget which determines the CPU time the code is allowed, by using `netdev_budget_usecs` timeout or `netdev_budget` and `dev_weight` packets.
+This is required to prevent SoftIRQs from monopolizing the CPU.
+On completion, the kernel will exit the polling routine and re-arm, then the entire procedure will repeat itself.
+   - Let's talk about `netdev_budget_usecs` timeout or `netdev_budget` and `dev_weight` packets:
      - If the SoftIRQs do not run for long enough, the rate of incoming data could exceed the kernel's capability to drain the buffer last enough.
 As a result, the NIC buffers will overflow and traffic will be lost.
 Occasionaly, it is necessary to increase the time that SoftIRQs are allowed to run on the CPU.
 This is known as the `netdev_budget`.
        - Check command, the default value is 300, it means the SoftIRQ process to drain 300 messages from the NIC before getting off the CPU.

         ```shell
         sysctl net.core.netdev_budget
         net.core.netdev_budget = 300
         ```

      - `netdev_budget_usecs`: The maximum number of microseconds in 1 NAPI polling cycle.
 Polling will exit when either `netdev_budget_usecs` have elapsed during the poll cycle or the number of packets processed reaches `netdev_budget`.
        - Check command:

         ```shell
         sysctl net.core.netdev_budget_usecs

         net.core.netdev_budget_usecs = 8000
         ```

      - `dev_weight`: the maximum number of packets that kernel can handle on a NAPI interrupt, it's a PER-CPU variable.
 For drivers that support LRO or GRO_HW, a hardware aggregated packet is counted as one packet in this.

       ```shell
       sysctl net.core.dev_weight

       net.core.dev_weight = 64
       ```

 10. Linux also allocates memory to `sk_buff`.
 11. Linux fills the metadata: protocol, interface, setmatchheader, removes ethernet
 12. Linux passes the skb to the kernel stack (`netif_receive_skb`)
 13. It sets the network header, clone `skb` to taps (i.e. tcpdump) and pass it to tc ingress
-14. Packets are handled to a qdisc sized `netdev_max_backlog` with its algorithm defined by `default_qdisc`
+14. Packets are handled to a qdisc sized `netdev_max_backlog` with its algorithm defined by `default_qdisc`:
     - `netdev_max_backlog`: a queue whitin the Linux kernel where traffic is stored after reception from the NIC, but before processing by the protocols stacks (IP, TCP, etc).
 There is one backlog queue per CPU core.
 A given core's queue can grow automatically, containing a number of packets up to the maximum specified by the `netdev_max_backlog` settings.
     - In other words, this is the maximum number of packets, queued on the INPUT side (the ingress dsic), when the interface receives packets faster than kernel can process them.
     - Check command, the default value is 1000.